Ellzud/foundry-cards/README_DEVELOPERS.md

 [CustomCardSimple](./module/CustomCardSimple.js) is used for all the pre-registered card stacks.
 It does nothing specific but you will be able to see here which methods you can implement

-This is what you can alter :
+This is what you can do :
-- The available actions when the card is inside the deck / a player card stack / or inside the discard pile
+- Changing the available actions when the card is inside the deck / a player card stack / or inside the discard pile
 - Creating new custom actions
-- The card display by directly modifying the `<div>` html element
+- Modifying The card display by directly editing the `<div>` html element
-- How the card will be listed when played
+- Altering how the card will be listed when played

-Each following chapter will focus on describing one of this options by explaining the available methods present in `CustomCardSimple`
+Each following chapters will focus on describing one of this options by explaining the available methods present in `CustomCardSimple`

 You have a full example of what can be done [here](https://gitlab.com/adrien.schiehle/acariaempire/-/tree/release-1.0.1/src/card)